-The general intent and purpose of the Comprehensive Zoning By-law as it relates to the the increase in the maximum permissible size would not detract from the residence being the main structure on the lands.
-As such, planning staff are satisfied that the general intent and purpose of the Zoning By-law would be maintained as staff do not anticipate a negative impact to abutting property owners.
+The general intent and purpose of the Comprehensive Zoning By-law as it relates to the increase in the maximum permissible size would not detract from the residence being the main structure on the lands.
+Also, the limitation on size limit the abilities of land owners to utilize accessory structures for commercial related business operations.
+Planning staff are satisfied that the general intent and purpose of the Zoning By-law would be maintained as staff do not anticipate a negative impact to abutting property owners.